Ungeziefi/Subnautica-Mods/Docs/T&F Fixes Progress.md

 #### Can't reproduce the bug
 - **No boulder despawn**: Boulders that block some cave entrances in the safe shallows now do not despawn when you move away from them.
 - **No dead fish shuffling**: Dead fish in your inventory now stay in the same position on reload.
+- "The coffee vending machine now spawns coffee properly".
+(Possibly fixed with Living Large.)
+- "After reloading, the first-person model is used for waterproof lockers that are not in the inventory."
 #### Vanilla feature
 - **AC eggs cleanup**: Eggs in your alien containment (AC) now disappear when they hatch.
 - **Sink undeployed MVB**.